How to Register a Company in Hong Kong

 Company chops and seals

-While not legally required, seals are still widely used in international business:
+Although not legally required, company chops remain widely used in international business:

-Rectangular chop: For contracts and official documents (signed with director’s signature).
+Rectangular chop: For contracts and official documents; used with the director’s signature.

-Metal seal: For major transactions such as share transfers or property deals.
+Metal seal: Used for major transactions such as share transfers or property deals.

 -------------------------------------------------------------------------------------------------------------------------------